Hole By Hole

 Par 3 - 213 yards - Handicap 13

-Welcome to the first par 3 on the AT&T Oaks.
+Welcome to the first par 3 on The Oaks course at TPC San Antonio.
 This 213 yard beauty is one of only two holes on the course which require carry over water.
 This hole is not for the faint of heart.
 A confident swing is required with a medium or long iron to carry the water and reach the green.
 The only miss for the player on this hole is long.
 It is a must for players to land their tee shot on the appropriate level of the green.
 Players who find themselves on the opposite side of the pin, will have to summon their best touch to avoid a three putt.
 Once again, par is a good score here.

 Par 4 - 481 yards - Handicap 1

-Hole #4 on the AT&T Oaks Course is possibly the most difficult par 4 on the front 9.
+Hole #4 on the The Oaks course at TPC San Antonio is possibly the most difficult par 4 on the front 9.
 This hole was the first hole to be grassed during construction and has a stately and majestic feel about it.
 The tee shot requires power and precision as the fairway is one of the narrowest on the course.
 Finding the fairway is a must.
 A well struck tee shot leaves the player with a long iron or fairway wood second shot to a beautiful but devilish green.
-This green site is one of the most picturesque on the AT&T Oaks with old gnarly oak trees clearly evident around it, along with the artistic bunkers featuring a rock out cropping along the back edge.
+This green site is one of the most picturesque on The Oaks course at TPC San Antonio with old gnarly oak trees clearly evident around it, along with the artistic bunkers featuring a rock out cropping along the back edge.
 This green has significant movement in it and two putts for the player will be considered a success.
 Par on this hole is like a birdie.

 Par 4 - 342 yards - Handicap 15

 Time to take a break.
-After the demanding first four holes, we turn to the shortest par 4 on the AT&T Oaks Course.
+After the demanding first four holes, we turn to the shortest par 4 on the The Oaks course at TPC San Antonio.
 Playing downhill and downwind, this hole is only 342 yards from the back tees.
 The short hole provides a myriad of options for all players.
 Let the big dog eat and try to drive it on the green or play safely to the fairway with an iron.
 The short second shot must be played from the fairway in order to hold the subtle but challenging green.
 While the green looks flat, don’t be fooled.
 It slopes from front to back allowing only crisply struck shots to stop quickly.
 A good chance for birdie for all players.